As a newly admitted student, you should read the official documentation provided by the Admissions Department in your acceptance package.

 All students (including Swiss/C-Permit holders) should read the Residence Permit Document.

-All students are required to present evidence of English proficiency unless they are native English speakers or have three years of full-time, English-taught education.
+All students are required to present evidence of English proficiency unless they are native English speakers or have spent the last two years in full-time English education.

-Students who cannot provide a rocognized English Language Certificate must sit an English Entrance Exam.
+Students who cannot provide a recognized English Language Certificate must sit an English Entrance Exam.

 Some students will require a student visa to enter Switzerland, so please verify visa requirements for your nationality and apply at the right time.